 -

-Start by measuring out a pigment and one of the extender pigments, such as barite or chalk, using a scale or measuring spoon.
-The ratio of pigment to extender pigment will vary depending on the desired opacity of the paint, but a good starting point is 1 part pigment to 2 parts of extender pigment.
+Measure out pigment and extender pigment (such as barite or chalk) using a scale or measuring spoon.
+A good starting ratio is 1 part pigment to 2 parts extender pigment.

 -